frankiefy/CV/README.md

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver
-- OOP, TDD, SOLID, MVC, DDD
+- OOP, TDD, MVC
 - Software Craftsmanship
-- Ruby, Rails, Javascript, Node.js, Angular.js
+- Ruby, Rails, Javascript, Node.js
-- Rspec, Jasmine, Mocha
+- Rspec, Jasmine, Mocha, Chai, own

-#### Mander Portman Woodward College  (September 2015 to May 2016)
+#### Mander Portman Woodward College  ('15-'16)

 - A-level: Physics(), Economics() and RS()
 - As-level : Maths()
-- EPQ: How did music follow and influence desegregation in America in the 20th Centuary ()
+- Extended Project Qualification: How did music follow and influence desegregation in America in the 20th Centuary ()

 #### Any other qualifications